 The miniscule modern audience

 Take Black Myth: Wukong for example.
 A game which journalists have tried to paint in a negative light due to its alleged lack of diversity.
 It hit a peak player count of 2,415,714, beating the previous record set by Palworld earlier in the year.
-Journalists have claimed it’s mainly Chinese players, but even in the troughs, they’re are still pulling in a couple hundred thousand, with it being the top most played game in all markets at the time of writing.
+Journalists have claimed it’s mainly Chinese players, but even in the troughs, they’re still pulling in a couple hundred thousand, with it being the top most played game in all markets at the time of writing.
 Black Myth is a fairly traditional hack and slash that ships complete in box, and lacks microtransactions or season passes.
 Furthermore, it doesn’t incorporate DEI ideology.
-In fact the studio explicitly forbid journalists from mentioning things like feminism in their reviews, saying they wanted them to focus on the gameplay.
+The studio explicitly forbade journalists from mentioning things like feminism in their reviews, saying they wanted them to focus on the gameplay.

 Photo by Pavel Danilyuk, via Pexels

-Leave a Comment
+Leave a Reply

 This site uses Akismet to reduce spam.
 Learn how your comment data is processed.